Peloponnesian League: Reform of 506 BC

 Several instances of allies rejecting Sparta's proposals in the congress are known.
-The first of them took place c.504, when Sparta summoned what was perhaps the first congress of the League in order to attack Athens and install Hippias as tyrant, but the allies led by Corinth unanimously rejected it.
+The first of them took place c.
+504, when Sparta summoned what was perhaps the first congress of the League in order to attack Athens and install Hippias as tyrant, but the allies led by Corinth unanimously rejected it.
 In 440, Sparta wanted to renew war against Athens, but the allies led by Corinth refused to go to war.
 These events show the great influence exercised by Corinth within the League, thanks to its strategic position on the Isthmus.
 Moreover, the Corinthians often opposed Sparta or forced its hand, such as in 421, when they refused to swear the oath required by the Peace of Nicias with Athens in the middle of the Peloponnesian War.
 Their reason was that they would have infringed on some separate treaties concluded with their Thracian allies.
 In 396, they might have refused to follow Sparta because one of their temples burnt, which was seen as bad omen.
 The Corinthians seems to have fully exploited exemptions granted when "gods and heroes" were involved in opposition to League orders.
 Indeed, as most international decisions were bound by sacred oaths and the Spartans notoriously devout, using religious motives was a good way to avoid League obligations.
 Other League members are known to have used the same tricks, such as Phlious, which did not participate to the battle of Nemea in 394 because of an opportune sacred truce.

 In war, Sparta had exclusive command of the League army.
 One of the kings was usually commander-in-chief (it could also be a regent); Spartan officers named xenagoi supervised the levy among the allies and decided how much troops each ally should contribute.

 Wars against Athens

-In the academic literature of the 19th and early 20th century, it was often assumed that the Peloponnesian League was the same as the Hellenic League, the alliance in charge of the resistance against the Persian Empire.
+In the academic literature of the 19th and early 20th centuries, it was often assumed that the Peloponnesian League was the same as the Hellenic League, the alliance in charge of the resistance against the Persian Empire.
 In this view, Athens and its allies simply joined the Peloponnesian League to fight the Persians.
 The Hellenic League was actually a distinct and new creation for the conduct of war against Persia.

 Tensions between the two Leagues were key in the outbreak of the First Peloponnesian War in 460 BC.
 The conflict between two Peloponnesian League members, Corinth and Megara, specifically the latter's defection to the Athenians due to perceived neglect by the Spartans, was a key factor in the outbreak of hostilities between the two Leagues.
 That war ended with the reintegration of Megara into the League.
 The two Leagues eventually came into conflict again with each other in the Peloponnesian War.
 Under Spartan leadership, the League defeated Athens and its allies in 404 BC.